emqx/emqx-operator/docs/en_US/getting-started/hello-emqx-operator.md

 Now you can access the EMQX listeners by visiting `tcp://localhost:1883` in your MQTT client.

-For example, you can use the MQTT X CLI to connect to the EMQX cluster, you can refer to the [MQTT X CLI documentation](https://mqttx.app/cli) for more information.
+For example, you can use the MQTT X CLI to connect to the EMQX cluster, you can refer to the [MQTTX CLI documentation](https://mqttx.app/cli) for more information.

 ```bash
 $ mqttx conn -h localhost -p 1883